-However, the very process of explaining the effect of the treaty also requires that we recognize the sacrifice of these plaintiffs.
-That sacrifice deserves to be explicitly recognized by the judiciary of this country, regardless of the validity of the legal claims they are now making, indeed, all the more so in light of our determination that the 1951 treaty precludes this lawsuit.
+The very process of explaining the treaty, however, also requires that we recognize the sacrifice of these plaintiffs.
+That sacrifice deserves to be explicitly recognized by the judiciary of this country, regardless of what the treaty said or the validity of the legal claims they are now making -- indeed, all the more so in light of our determination that the 1951 treaty precludes this lawsuit.
 The unique circumstances of this case, including the special nature of the plaintiffs' claims arising out of a world war, compel the conclusion that these plaintiffs be given a forthright, honest explanation why their government waived their rights to seek redress in American courts against the companies that benefited from their slave labor.